-When: Tuesdays - Fridays from 8pm-9pm & Saturday afternoons.
-Classes run in 4-week sessions, but you can start at anytime.
-Fill out the form below to find out how to jump in!
+When: Tuesdays - Thursdays from 8pm-9pm & Saturday afternoons.
+You're welcome to join at anytime; see the schedule below and fill out the form to find out how to jump in!

 Where: Our home studio in Lakeview: 4039B N Ravenswood

 Who: Both couples and singles are welcome.
 We rotate partners often to promote a social atmosphere, but rotating is optional.
 Ages 18 +.